flutter/flutter/packages/flutter_tools/test/integration.shard/README.md

 ```

 These tests are expensive to run and do not give meaningful coverage
-information for the flutter tool (since they are black-box tests that
+information for the Flutter tool (since they are black-box tests that
 run the tool as a subprocess, rather than being unit tests).
 For this
 reason, they are in a separate shard when running on continuous
 integration and are not run when calculating coverage.